PsychNeuro/ed1/book/glossary.md

 #### AI
 is *artificial intelligence* --- capturing some level of human intelligence in an artificial system.
 This is a long-held goal of many, but current examples exhibit very *narrow* forms of intelligence, such as the ability to play one, and only one, type of game.
 There are no existing artificial systems that come close to matching the generality and flexibility of human intelligence: the goal of *artificial general intelligence* (AGI) is to do so.

+#### algorithm
+is a specific procedure for solving a problem, usually used in the context of computer programs that implement such procedures.
+For example, there are many different ways to sort a list of items in alphabetical order --- each of these is a different algorithm (bubble sort, heap sort, etc), with different characteristic properties that can be analyzed independent of any particular +program that implements the algorithm.

 #### amnesia
 is the inability to form new memories (technically known as *anterograde* amnesia), or retrieve existing ones (*retrograde* amnesia), specifically used to refer to +episodic memories encoded by the +hippocampus.